aldryn/aldryn-boilerplate-bootstrap3/docs/general/whatsinside.rst

 Font Awesome
 ------------

-The Font Awsome library offers a larger `variety of icons <http://fortawesome.github.io/Font-Awesome/icons/>`_ far superior than the bootstrap defaults and additional `utility classes
+The Font Awesome library offers a larger `variety of icons <http://fortawesome.github.io/Font-Awesome/icons/>`_ far superior than the bootstrap defaults and additional `utility classes
 <http://fortawesome.github.io/Font-Awesome/examples/>`_ are available to you.
 We implemented the `library
 <https://github.com/aldryn/aldryn-boilerplate-bootstrap3/blob/master/private/sass/libs/_fontawesome.scss>`_
 separately from the `icon choices
 <https://github.com/aldryn/aldryn-boilerplate-bootstrap3/blob/master/private/sass/layout/_iconography.scss>`_.
-This allows for a better customization and integration of other icon fonts or services.
+This allows for a better customisation and integration of other icon fonts or services.

 - http://fortawesome.github.io/Font-Awesome